Not everyone needs complete abstinence. Learn whether moderation management could work for your situation.

 - Hard liquor: 1.5 oz shot (about 40% alcohol)

-Although these drinks are different sizes, each contains approximately the same amount of alcohol and each counts as one standard drink.
-Important to note:
+These drinks are different sizes, but each contains approximately the same amount of alcohol.
+What many people do not realize:

-- A bottle of table wine (750 ml) holds about 5 standard drinks
+- A bottle of table wine (750 ml) holds about five standard drinks

 - A pint of liquor (375 ml) contains 8.5 standard drinks